 Medium Australian Labradoodle Size

 The medium Australian Labradoodle size is a dog that is 17 to 20 inches tall and weighs between 30 to 45 pounds.
 This is a good sweet spot for dog owners who are looking for a dog that isn’t too big and isn’t too small.
 The medium Australian Labradoodle would be great for outdoor activities like hiking or running.
 However, the medium Australian Labradoodle is highly energetic and should have lots of room to run around.
 It may be difficult to fit this dog size into a smaller living space.

 Standard Australian Labradoodle Size

 The Standard Australian Labradoodle size is the largest of the Poodle, Labrador, and Cocker Spaniel mix.
 This dog size is classified as anything more than 45 lbs and stands approximately 21 to 24 inches in height.
 The Standard Australian Labradoodle will demand a significant amount of exercise so you should likely have a backyard that this dog could run around in.
-Alternatively, you should make sure that you live a relatively active lifestyle and enjoying walking or taking your dog to a dog park.
+Alternatively, you should make sure that you live a relatively active lifestyle and enjoy walking or taking your dog to a dog park.

 Australian Labradoodle Colors